-One of the easiest market entry strategies to enter the foreign market is to produce the product in the home country and just ship the surplus to a new country.
-This market entry strategies can be perfect for new companies who cannot afford to take risks.
+One of the easiest options to enter the foreign market is to produce the product in the home country and just ship the surplus to a new country.
+This market entry strategy can be perfect for new companies who cannot afford to take risks.
 It is also easier for the company to hire agents or distributors who will take care of exporting and promoting the new product in the new market.
 However, one significant drawback of this market entry strategy is that companies may not be able to react to customer communications as quickly as a local agent.

 Joint ventures, mergers, and acquisitions

 It is entirely possible that companies trying to enter a new markets may not have adequate knowledge about the market.
 In such a case, companies can look to partner with established companies and make co-marketing arrangements to sell the product.
 Additionally, bigger companies can also opt for joint ventures who share risks and profit.
 One of the best examples of the joint venture can be considered the one between Sony and Ericsson cell phones.
 Finally, they can also opt for mergers and acquisitions to boost the status of the company.

 If there was ever a perfect example of high-risk, high reward adage, greenfield investment could perfectly fit one.
 The company looking to enter the foreign market has to buy the land, build the facility and operate the business on a continuous basis.
 It requires a huge commitment, but it pays off as well.
 Companies can earn a handsome profit on their sales.
 However, they need to consider factors such as government regulations and access to technology or skilled labor.

 For more information on the best market entry strategy, market penetration, and marketing strategies: